HoGentTIN/linux-training-hogent/modules/router/050_routers_solution.md

 ![](assets/leftnet_rightnet_router3.png)

 The clients on `leftnet` and `rightnet` need a working `dns server`.
-We use one of Google\'s dns servers here.
+We use one of Google's dns servers here.

     echo nameserver 8.8.8.8 > /etc/resolv.conf